Mystery-codes/lendstell/README.md

 ## 📚 What We Learned

-- How to architect and test smart contracts in Cairo
+- How to architect and test smart contracts on soroban
-- Building efficient Layer-2 applications with StarkNet
+- Building efficienapplications with Stellar
 - Designing DeFi UX for accessibility and clarity
 - Rapid development using mock APIs during contract testing